Azure/aks-advanced-autoscaling/docs/modules/Module2/index.md

 ```

 The previous sequence of commands should result in a json string in the output.
 The json string will contain the properties of the Test instance just created.
-The presence of the test properties in the output (no error or null value) would be confirmation that the test instance has been created successfully.
+The presence of the test properties in the output (you should see no errors nor *null* values) would confirm that the test instance has been created successfully.

 We are now going to upload the jmx/jmeter file to the test instance.
 The file contains the logic and parameters of the test.